FIRST-TIME & RETURNING USERS

 We learned:

 Both first-time and returning users expressed interest in our methodology and data sources, and felt concerned that we did not explicitly state them in any obvious place.
+This called into question if we were a trustworthy source.

 We changed: